Master of Social Work (MSW)

 Build an understanding of medical diagnoses in the context of a person-in-environment model.
 Study social work intervention strategies including crisis intervention, biopsychosocial assessment, and trauma-informed clinical approaches.

-Immerse yourself in a curriculum focusing on how you can utilize evidence-based social work research in clinical practice of community public health and prevention services.
+Immerse yourself in courses focusing on how you can utilize evidence-based social work research in clinical practice of community public health and prevention services.

 Become an advocate for vulnerable children, families, and elderly clients in need of assistance.
 Build your understanding of social problems and their impact on individuals, families, and their communities across all age groups.

-This specialization explores the delivery structure of social services and how you can become a key facilitator of protective services for pediatric and gerontological clients.
+This area of practice explores the delivery structure of social services and how you can become a key facilitator of protective services for pediatric and gerontological clients.

-Unsure what to choose?
-Our admissions team can help you determine what specialization is right for you based on your personality and desired career path.
+Unsure which electives to choose?
+Our admissions team can help you determine what courses are right for you based on your personality and desired career path.

 Prepare for practice through field education